ruslansolt/Producer-Framework-Mod---Artisan-Valley/README.md

 Since its inception, [Artisan Valley](https://www.nexusmods.com/stardewvalley/mods/1926) has used [Custom Farming Redux](https://www.nexusmods.com/stardewvalley/mods/991) as its second core framework.
 CFR gave us the ability to add custom machines into Stardew Valley but not modify vanilla machines.
 This lead to Artisan Valley having machines such as: Exotic Mayonnaise Machine, Hardwood Keg, and Vinegar Cask to name a few.
 It had always been the intention of being able to utilize the vanilla machines in tandem with non-vanilla inputs and outputs.
 [Producer Framework Mod](LINK) gave us this opportunity while also being a more stable framework and built around the needs of the PPJA team.
 Digus has previously provided us with content packs for [Mail Framework Mod](https://www.nexusmods.com/stardewvalley/mods/1536) and the ability to age custom items in the vanilla casks with [Custom Cask Mod](https://www.nexusmods.com/stardewvalley/mods/2642).

+This guide also applies to [Farmer to Florist](https://www.nexusmods.com/stardewvalley/mods/2075) but I will refer to Artisan Valley primarily.

 ### What's New

 Artisan Valley 3.0 adds some new features to hopefully extend the length of gameplay: